Adaptive Budget Allocation for Orthogonal-Subspace Adapter Tuning in LLMs Continual Learning: Experiments and Analysis

 \subsection{Experimental Settings.}

-\paragraph{Datasets.} We evaluate our approach using two CL benchmarks for LLMs.
-The first is the standard CL benchmark~\cite{DBLP:conf/nips/ZhangZL15}, which comprises 5 text classification datasets: AG News, Amazon Reviews, Yelp Reviews, DBpedia, and Yahoo Answers.
-The second is a continual learning benchmark consisting of a larger number of tasks with 15 datasets~\cite{DBLP:conf/iclr/RazdaibiedinaMH23}.
-This benchmark includes five tasks from the standard CL benchmark, four from GLUE benchmark (MNLI, QQP, RTE, SST2)~\cite{DBLP:conf/iclr/WangSMHLB19}, five from SuperGLUE benchmark (WiC, CB, COPA, MultiRC, BoolQA)~\cite{wang2019superglue} and the IMDB movie reviews dataset~\cite{DBLP:conf/acl/MaasDPHNP11}.
-Following the methodology of~\cite{DBLP:conf/iclr/RazdaibiedinaMH23}, we randomly select 1000 samples per class for training.
+\paragraph{Datasets.} We evaluate OA-Adapter using three CL benchmarks for LLMs: 1) \textbf{Standard CL Benchmark}~\citep{DBLP:conf/nips/ZhangZL15}: a continual learning benchmark comprising five text classification datasets: AG News, Amazon Reviews, Yelp Reviews, DBpedia, and Yahoo Answers.
+2) \textbf{Long Sequence Benchmark}~\citep{DBLP:conf/iclr/RazdaibiedinaMH23}: a continual learning benchmark of 15 classification datasets, including five tasks from the Standard CL Benchmark, four from the GLUE benchmark (MNLI, QQP, RTE, SST2)~\citep{DBLP:conf/iclr/WangSMHLB19}, five from the SuperGLUE benchmark (WiC, CB, COPA, MultiRC, BoolQA)~\citep{wang2019superglue}, and the IMDB movie reviews dataset~\citep{DBLP:conf/acl/MaasDPHNP11}.
+3) \textbf{SuperNI Benchmark}~\citep{DBLP:conf/emnlp/WangMAKMNADASPK22}: a benchmark of diverse NLP tasks with expert-written instructions, enabling rigorous benchmarking of practical continual learning settings for LLMs.
+Specifically, we focus on five task categories: dialogue generation, information extraction, question answering, summarization, and sentiment analysis.
+From each category, three tasks are selected, resulting in a sequence of 15 tasks.
+Following~\citet{DBLP:conf/iclr/RazdaibiedinaMH23, DBLP:conf/acl/ZhaoWHZQZYXC24}, for all benchmarks we randomly select 1,000 samples per class for training.
 The task details and training sequences of tasks used in our experiments are provided in Appendix~\ref{Appendix:datasets and orders}.